jwl-7/c0de_gr1nd/python_explanations/tree_exterior.md

     if not tree:
         return
     ```
-2. If the node is a leaf node, append it to the _exterior_ list and return to prevent unnecessary recursive calls
+2. If the node is a leaf node, append it to the exterior list, then return to prevent unnecessary recursive calls
     ```python
     if not tree.left and not tree.right:
         exterior.append(tree)